chas-academy/u08-business-idea-adventurebuddies/README.md

 <i>"EUREKA!
 I FOUND IT!"</i>

-In all the morninghaste, he showed up with the biggest enthusiasm in his eyes to our first daily standup meeting. <i>"Hey guys, you gotta listen to this.
+In all the morning haste, he showed up with the biggest enthusiasm in his eyes to our first daily standup meeting. <i>"Hey guys, you gotta listen to this.
 This is going to be huge!"</i>

 Having all of our attention, he outbursts the sadness and joy he felt during that rainy day in G√§rdet.
 The desperation and longing in his voice echoes in our office and he goes, determined: <i>"I believe in this". </i>